sento documentation

 [function] TASK-START FUN

-. `is in fact an actor given back as reference.
+task-startruns the given functionfunasynchronously.funmust be a 0-arity function.
+Use this if you don't care about any response or result, i.e. for I/O side-effects.
+It returns(values :ok <task>). `is in fact an actor given back as reference.
 The task is automatically stopped and removed from the context and will not be able to handle requests.

 [function] TASK-ASYNC FUN &KEY ON-COMPLETE-FUN

-construct in case an error happened within the message handling.Be aware about the execution of the completion function: The completion function is, by a very high chance, executed by the thread that executed
+task-asyncschedules the functionfunfor asynchronous execution.funmust be a 0-arity function.on-complete-funis a 1-arity completion handler function.
+When called the result is delivered.
+The completion handler function parameter may also be a(cons :handler-error condition)construct in case an error happened within the message handling.Be aware about the execution of the completion function: The completion function is, by a very high chance, executed by the thread that executed

-provides two alternatives:together with
+task-asyncprovides two alternatives:together with

-or with completion handler
+task-awaitor with completion handler

 In fact it is possible to call

-as well, but then you probably don't need a completion handler.
+task-awaitas well, but then you probably don't need a completion handler.
 Using the completion handler makes the processing complete asynchronous.The result of

 ;; create actor-system (defparameter *sys* (make-actor-system)) (with-context (*sys*) (let ((x (task-async (lambda () (some bigger computation)))) (y 1)) (+ (task-await x) y))) ;; use-case with `on-complete-fun` (defun my-task-completion (result) (do-something-with result)) (with-context (*sys*) (task-async (lambda () (some-bigger-computation)) :on-complete-fun #'my-task-completion))